Saudi goals - how Africans have long led the attack

 Since Saudi Arabia's leading division turned professional in 2008, nearly 400 footballers from the continent - representing some 40 African countries - have plied their trade in it.

-Some of the most high-profile include Egypt's four-time Nations Cup-winning goalkeeper Essam El Hadary and former BBC African Footballer of the Year Mohamed Barakat, Guinean great Pascal Feindouno and the Ghanaian pair of Sulley Muntari and the late Christian Atsu.
+Some of the most high-profile include Egypt's four-time Nations Cup-winning goalkeeper Essam El Hadary and former BBC African Footballer of the Year Mohamed Barakat, Guinean great Pascal Feindouno and the Ghana pair of Sulley Muntari and the late Christian Atsu.

 More recently, Nigeria's Odion Ighalo left Manchester United for a country where compatriot Ahmed Musa had starred for a handful of years for Al Nassr, helping them to one of their nine title wins.

-The Riyadh-based club was where Vincent Aboubakar, top scorer with eight goals at last year's Nations Cup, was based until the Cameroon striker was effectively pushed out - given the limited number of foreigners allowed per team (eight) - to make way for a certain Cristiano Ronaldo, despite the latter's concerns.
+The Riyadh-based club was where Vincent Aboubakar, top scorer with eight goals at last year's Nations Cup, was based until the Cameroon striker was effectively pushed out - given the limit of eight foreigners per team - to make way for a certain Cristiano Ronaldo, despite the latter's concerns.

-Portugal's multiple Ballon d'Or winner duly delivered two hat-tricks last season, but five of the other six hat-tricks were all scored by Africans - namely, Zimbabwe's Knowledge Musona and Moroccan trio Karim El Berkaoui, Mohamed Fouzair and Abderrazak Hamdallah.
+Portugal's multiple Ballon d'Or winner duly delivered two hat-tricks last season, but five of the other six hat-tricks were all scored by Africans - Zimbabwe's Knowledge Musona and Moroccan trio Karim El Berkaoui, Mohamed Fouzair and Abderrazak Hamdallah.

 In total, 41 Africans - representing 18 different countries - played in the Pro League last season.